 Friendship is all around us, but we have minimal language to communicate about or understand these relationships.

 and I don’t just mean a bunch of generic descriptive words.

 I need friendships.
-My friends are my primary support system, and I have to figure out how to maintain, develop, and shift with these relationships to have a support system in my life.
+My friends are my primary support system; I had to figure out how to maintain, develop, and shift with these relationships to have a support system.

 I have a goal – a strong support system.

 I needed to learn about the actions necessary to build what I wanted.

 PODCAST EPISODE: Why is friendship so crucial to me, personally?
 I talk all about it in this episode.

 Example: Do you want to retire early?
 You read books by people who have done it.
 You try out different methods.
 You invest consistently.
 You understand your numbers and know exactly how you’ll get there.